kalu47/RTPS-wifi-camera-/README.md

 - 🔄 Automatic reconnect when a camera goes offline
 - 📺 Live 2×2 camera grid
 - 💻 Lightweight OpenCV rendering
-- 🏠 Perfect for Raspberry Pi and home server dashboards
+- 🏠 Optimized for Raspberry Pi and home server dashboards
+- 📡 Supports any RTSP-compatible IP camera (Tapo, Hikvision, Dahua, Reolink, etc.)

 ---

 ## 📷 Screenshot

-> *(Add a screenshot here after your first release.)*
+> *Add a screenshot or GIF of the application after your first release.*

 ```
 +----------------------+----------------------+